jwapico/Bio-Notes/content/index.md

 ---
-title: Home
+title: Biology Notes
 ---

 # Welcome to My Notes

-This is my published Obsidian vault, powered by Quartz.

-Use the sidebar or search to explore my notes!
+Use the sidebar or search to explore, everything is written by me for me.